Strategy11/formidable-forms/readme.txt

    5. Install Postman SMPT or another similar plugin and configure the SMTP settings.
    6. If none of these steps fix the problem with your form emails, and other site emails are not going out, please contact your web host.
 You can also [read more about WordPress emails](https://formidableforms.com/wordpress-not-sending-emails-smtp/ "read more about WordPress emails") in our blog.

-= Q. How do I edit the field names in my forms? =
+= How do I edit the field names in my forms? =

-A. The field and form names and descriptions are all changed with in-place edit.
+The field and form names and descriptions are all changed with in-place edit.
 Just click on the text you would like to change, and it will turn into a text field.

 [See more FAQs](https://formidableforms.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==
 = 2.03.10 =
-* New: Add invisible recaptcha
+* New: Add <a href="https://formidableforms.com/wordpress-anti-spam-invisible-recaptcha/">invisible recaptcha to your WordPress forms</a>
-* New: Add frm_form_div_attributes action
+* New: Add frm_form_div_attributes action hook
 * Enhancement: Replace is_super_admin calls per WordPress recommendations
-* Enhancement: Add duplicated field right below original instead of at the end of the form
+* Enhancement: Add duplicated field right below original instead of at the end of the form for easier drag and drop form building with long forms
-* Fix: When importing entries, save IP from the imported CSV
+* Fix: When importing entries, save the IP from the imported CSV rather than the IP of the person running the import
-* Fix: Fix duplicate frm_verify ID error in forms
+* Fix: Fix duplicate frm_verify ID HTML vaildation error in forms
 * Fix: Fix squished customization panel showing up when clicking into some field settings
 * Fix: Run frm_validate_entry when there are errors
 * **Pro Version** *